Emmy Noether: Legacy

 The Emmy–Noether–Campus at the University of Siegen is home to its mathematics and physics departments.

 Noether is one of the carved stone busts displayed in Germany's Ruhmeshalle München (or Munich Hall of Fame in English).

-Noether's work continues to be relevant for the development of theoretical physics and mathematics, and she is considered one of the most important mathematicians of the twentieth century.
-During her lifetime and even until today, Noether has also been characterized as the greatest woman mathematician in recorded history by mathematicians such as Pavel Alexandrov, Hermann Weyl, and Jean Dieudonné.
+Noether's work continues to be relevant for the development of theoretical physics and mathematics, and she is considered one of the most important mathematicians of the 20th century.
+She has been called the greatest woman mathematician in recorded history by mathematicians such as Pavel Alexandrov, Hermann Weyl, and Jean Dieudonné.

 In a letter to The New York Times, Albert Einstein wrote:

 In the judgment of the most competent living mathematicians, Fräulein Noether was the most significant creative mathematical genius thus far produced since the higher education of women began.
 In the realm of algebra, in which the most gifted mathematicians have been busy for centuries, she discovered methods which have proved of enormous importance in the development of the present-day younger generation of mathematicians.

-In his obituary, fellow algebraist B. L. van der Waerden says that her mathematical originality was "absolute beyond comparison", and Hermann Weyl said that Noether "changed the face of [abstract] algebra by her work".
-Mathematician and historian Jeremy Gray wrote that any textbook on abstract algebra bears the evidence of Noether's contributions: "Mathematicians simply do ring theory her way."
+In his obituary, algebraist B. L. van der Waerden wrote that her mathematical originality was "absolute beyond comparison", and Weyl said that Noether "changed the face of [abstract] algebra by her work".
+Mathematician and historian Jeremy Gray wrote that all textbooks on abstract algebra bear the evidence of Noether's contributions: "Mathematicians simply do ring theory her way."
 Several things now bear her name, including many mathematical objects, and an asteroid, 7001 Noether.
+In 2019 Time created 89 new covers to celebrate women of the year starting from 1920; it chose Noether for 1921.